cml87/SpringCore_111_forJenkins/README.md

 #### Java: constructor injection

 The example below will create our beans exactly in the same way as the previously seen `beans.xml` file.
+As can be seen, now the beans will be created through methods annotated with `@Bean`, which will be called automatically by Spring when the application context is started.
+The `@Bean` annotation can be used only at a method level.

 ```java
 //@Configuration ??